 How to Celebrate International Female Ride Day

-These are and have been amazing eras for women motorcycle riders.
-The role and effect International Female Ride Day (IFRD) has played in the task of encouraging women in motorcycling, expanding the numbers of women who ride, remains unsurpassed.
-IFRD came at a time where a boost for women riders was needed, one to propel the woman rider factor to the next level.
-It has achieved respect and acknowledgement the world over, and continues to breaking down barriers, while creating or renewing friendships across every single culture and border on the planet!
-IFRD is fun and continues to keep the woman motorcycle enthusiast voice strong.
+These are, and have been, amazing times for women motorcycle riders.
+The role and effect International Female Ride Day (IFRD) has played in the task of encouraging women in motorcycling, expanding the numbers of women who ride motorcycles, remains unsurpassed.
+IFRD came at a time when a boost for women interested in motorcycling was needed.
+It was the time to elevate the activity of woman riding motorcycles to the next level.
+It has achieved respect and acknowledgement the world over, and continues to break down barriers, while creating and renewing friendships across every single culture and border on the planet!
+IFRD is fun and continues to keep the woman motorcycle enthusiast’s voice and presence strong!

 To help you join in on this global phenomenon; to help you make the most of your own local, regional or solo ride on International Female Ride Day (IFRD), we’ve compiled a list of ideas that’ll help to get you started and make the most out of the day.

 To start this off it is important to know that the only activity imperative to being part of IFRD is to JUST RIDE.
 That has been the slogan; the credo which is the base for IFRD.
 It means, get out there show your beautiful self on a dirt bike, a cruiser, a sport bike, trike or scooter and ride in synchronicity with all women the world over.

 In addition to this remember that you are the role model on IFRD.
 You in your own unique way inspire others and set examples of the diversity, the fun, the entire penchant women share through this activity, motorcycling.

 - Celebrate the social, economic, cultural and motorsport achievements of women riders; visibility and awareness help drive positive change for women, no matter the activity.